Shark IZ682H Vertex Pro Review

 • Max: 89.4 dB

-Carpet mode is noisier, maxing at close to 90 decibels in the highest setting, so it’s not something I’d recommend using at night.
+Carpet mode is noisier, reaching a maximum of nearly 90 decibels in the highest setting, so it’s not something I’d recommend using at night.

 Availability of Parts

 The SharkClean brand is growing in popularity, so there shouldn’t be any issue with parts availability.
-But it won’t match Dyson’s third-party support, where you can purchase (just about) any component.
+However, it won’t match Dyson’s third-party support, where you can purchase (almost) any component.

 Spare parts will be available directly on SharkClean’s website or Amazon.